supermarsx/autogithubpullmerge/docs/usage_summary.md

 ## TUI Features

-A curses-based TUI (`agpm::Tui`) displays active pull requests and recent log messages.
+A curses-based TUI (`agpm::Tui`) displays active pull requests alongside the latest branch maintenance candidates and recent log messages.
 It uses ncurses on Linux and macOS and PDCurses on Windows, enabling basic color output.
-The interface supports the following hotkeys:
+The layout refreshes automatically every 500ms (configurable via `--tui-refresh-interval`).
+Hotkeys include:

-- **↑/↓** – navigate pull requests
+- **Tab** – switch focus between pull requests and branches
-- **r** – refresh the list immediately
+- **↑/↓** – navigate within the focused list
+- **o** – open the selected pull request in a browser
+- **ENTER/d** – toggle details for the selected pull request
+- **r** – trigger an immediate poll
 - **m** – merge the selected pull request
 - **q** – quit the interface